-School Quality Rating Based on the overall weighted score, schools are assigned a rating of Tier 1 (4-5 points), Tier 2 (3.5-3.9 points), Tier 3 (3-3.4 points), Tier 4 (2-2.9 points), or Tier 5 (1-1.9 points).
-Schools can also achieve a Tier 1 rating by being in the 90th percentile or higher nationally on the attainment indicator set out in the policy.
+School Quality Rating Based on the overall weighted score, schools are assigned a rating of Level 1+ (4-5 points), Level 1 (3.5-3.9 points), Level 2+ (3-3.4 points), Level 2 (2-2.9 points), or Level 3 (1-1.9 points).
+Schools can also achieve a Level 1+ rating by being in the 90th percentile or higher nationally on the attainment indicator set out in the policy.

+Accountability Status

-Accountability Status The School Quality Rating is used to determine the school's Accountability Status.
-In general, schools receiving a Tier 1, Tier 2 or Tier 3 rating are in Good Standing status, schools receiving a Tier 4 rating are in Remediation (as known as [aka]"Provisional Support") status, and schools receiving a Tier 5 rating are in Probation (aka "Intensive Support") status.
+The School Quality Rating is used to determine the school's Accountability Status.
+In general, schools receiving a Level 1+, Level 1 or Level 2+ rating are in Good Standing status, schools receiving a Level 2 rating are in Provisional Support status, and schools receiving a Level 3 rating are in Intensive Support status.
+For more information on the assignment of accountability status, see the SQRP handbook.